 Adding My Focus Questions

-While the motivational quotes and RSI information was good, my goal was to add in my 2 questions.
-This was very easy and I found I could add multiple messages up to 250 characters in length.
+While the motivational quotes and RSI information were good, my goal was to add my 2 questions.
+This was very easy, and I found I could add multiple messages up to 250 characters in length.

 Initially, I used one focus reminder every two hours.
 While effective, I knew I needed more prompts.
 I created another reminder with a different question and time.
 Each reminder goes off every 40 minutes.

 Although these reminder questions are an interruption, they make me think about what I’m doing now and if it’s relevant to what needs to be done.
 The answer is immediately apparent to me.
 In your office, the distraction might be lengthy phone calls from friends.
 Regardless of the source, these reminders can help you limit distractions and regain your focus.

 You can get the Windows program for free from the author’s site.
 He does have a web version called RegularBreaks.com.
 However, it didn’t quite suit my needs.